Coca-Cola awards $100,000 recreation grant as part of its America Is Your Park campaign to help the Moore, Okla. park rebuild after tornado

 Atlanta, Sept.
 30, 2013 – “Take It To The Park” was the rally cry heard around the country this summer.
 Thousands of people responded by getting active on behalf of their favorite parks.
 Veterans Memorial Park in Moore, Okla. emerged as “America’s Favorite Park” with more than 400,000 votes and 16,000 hours of activity logged.
-The park will receive a $100,000 recreation grant from the
+The park will receive a $100,000 recreation grant from the Coca-Cola America Is Your Park campaign to help rebuild activity areas destroyed by a tornado.

 Veterans Memorial Park catapulted to the top of the leaderboard when other communities rallied to its support.
 In a show of solidarity and compassion, previous grant winners and supporters whose parks were also damaged by natural disasters, came together to campaign for Veterans Memorial Park.
 These communities helped organize online voting drives and engaged celebrities to encourage voting for Veterans Memorial Park.
 Supporters encouraged fun outdoor activity and posted daily Facebook voting reminders to help the park win the top spot.